10. Execution threads

 try {

-// start transaction
+// start of transaction

-transaction = connection.BeginTransaction(IsolationLevel.ReadCommitted);
+transaction = connexion.BeginTransaction(IsolationLevel.ReadCommitted);

-// save the transaction to the thread
+// register the transaction in the thread

 Thread.SetData(Thread.GetNamedDataSlot("transaction"), transaction);

-// Inserting articles
+// articles insertion

 foreach (Article article in articles) {